Ganeshunnikrishnan/Contats-Manage/README.md

-#   UnivContact
+#   Contact-Manager
  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-UnivContact is a Contact management app for university Library.
+Contact-Manager is a Contact management app for university Library.
 It is build using Ruby on rails and SQLite.

 ## Prerequisite
  * Ruby 2.5+